 Currently, beach accesses are closed due to erosion problems.
 Otherwise, the beach would be another option for a lunchtime break.

 Lakeshore Reservation was once a neighborhood of several private residences encompassing 84 acres of lakefront property.

 As you walk, you may see some remnants of landscaping and hardscaping installed by former residents.

-Luckily, one of those residents was an arborist named Charles Irish.
+Luckily, one of the largest properties was owned by a local arborist named Charles Irish.
 His many plantings include non-native ornamental trees and shrubs growing among fields and woods filled with native plant species.